 Participation in all three days of the workshop is required.

-* A limited number of travel stipends are available for out-of-town participants. *
+* Travel stipends are available for out-of-town participants. *

 The Northeast Biomanufacturing Center and Collaborative